hyperledger-labs/splice/cluster/images/docs/src/sv_operator/sv_helm.rst

 charts.
 The Helm charts deploy a complete node and connect it to a target cluster.

-Digital Asset currently operates two Canton Network clusters: `TestNet` and `DevNet`.
-Both upgrade weekly. `DevNet` is usually on the latest release. `TestNet` follows it on a one-week delay, and has some `DevNet`-only features disabled.
+We currently operate two Canton Network clusters: `TestNet` and `DevNet`.
+Both usually upgrade weekly.
+`DevNet` is usually on the latest release. `TestNet` follows it on a one-week delay, and has some `DevNet`-only features disabled.
 Please use `DevNet` unless you have a specific reason not to.

-Note that there is not yet data retention from release to release in either `DevNet` or `TestNet`.
-This will change as the models and API's stabilize, but for now, each release should be a full release from scratch.
-No data should be retained when an environment is updated.

 Requirements
 ------------